REIT Property Sectors

 Mall REITs own and manage malls and outlet centers.
 Those properties fall into three rankings: A, B, or C, largely depending on their tenant sales per square foot.
 While top-tier malls continue to perform well across all metrics, including average rent and occupancy, less productive malls have struggled in fundamentals and stock price since the end of the recession.

 Other Property Sector REITs

 REITs in the Sector: 8 Sector Market Cap: $ 18,556 m Avg.
 Dividend Yield: 6.82%

 Other Property Sector REITs include the diversified property REITs and those that don’t fit into one distinct property category.
-It’s expected that new REIT property sectors could be added in the future such as the ones below, such as airport REITs, vet REITs, parking garage REITs, military housing REITs and nuclear power station REITs.
+It’s expected that new REIT property sectors could be added in the future, such as airport REITs, vet REITs, parking garage REITs, military housing REITs, and nuclear power station REITs.

 REITs in the Sector: 6 Sector Market Cap: $ 72,536 m Avg.
 Dividend Yield: 3.79%

 Self-storage REITs own and manage storage facilities and collect rent from customers, both individuals and businesses.
-The properties require the least amount of capital expenditure in order to build and maintain (as compared to other property sectors) and this means expenses are modest.
+The properties require the least amount of capital expenditure in order to build and maintain (as compared to other property sectors), so expenses are modest.
 They also perform well during recessions.